n-deleforge/files-multi-tools/README.md

 - Compare two files (with MD5 and SHA1 hash)
 - Random renaming all files in a directory

-# Requirements
+# Installation

-- PHP >7.2 must be installed on your computer.

-# Disclaimer
+## Disclaimer

 This script has only been tested on a Windows PC.
 I am not responsible for any damage or problems occured from this script on your data.
 Always backup your data before anything.

+## Requirements

+PHP >7.2 must be installed on your computer.

+## Files Multi Tools

+- Clone the repository : `git clone https://github.com/n-deleforge/files-multi-tools.git`
+- Go to the directory : `cd files-multi-tools`
+- Start the script : `php files-multi-tools.php`

 # Changelog